mnm-team/p4-sdn/idletimeout/README.md

     }
 ```

 We implemented the support for idle timeout in the `p4utils` library.
-The timeout notifications sent by a switch to the controller is stored in a queue at the controller:
+The timeout notifications sent by a switch to the controller are stored in a queue at the controller:
 file `appcore.py`:
 ```
     self.to_noti = queue.Queue() #timeout notification